-• The 2016 activities are a follow-up of the programme carried out in 2014 - 2015 and this one consisted of applying of the results that were found most relevant during the period 2008-2013.
+The follow-up of the of the programme carried out previously will consist of applying again the results that were found most relevant during the period 2008-2013.
 An assessment of the data that were collected previously in the Katanga province (including the Parc National de l'Upemba, PNU) showed that remnants of dry forests of Muhulu type, which represent the most advanced stage and steady habitats (climax) in the area of woodland, were generally found on soils of termite mounds.
 This finding is particularly interesting in terms of conservation.
 Indeed we know also from the research carried out at the UNILU and the UGent (Mujinya 2012) that such soils extend on about 1/5th of the Zambezian basin.
 It is also known that each termite mound is characterised by very complex food chains (Malaisse 1978, 1997).
 This is why the ICCN wishes to monitor the dynamics of habitats on termitosols, on a model site, where activities to promote the ecosystem services that are inherent to termite mounds will be carried out also.
-Since 2013, the woodland Reserve of Luswishi (30 km from Lubumbashi) has been used as the field of this initiative.
+Since 2013, the woodland Reserve of Luswishi (30 km from Lubumbashi) has been used as the field site of this initiative.
 Our agreement with the ICCN allows the UNILU to be involved.
+A drone has been acquired under the contract IRSNB-UNILU N°2015/S01-BES-2.2/68, the novelty will be to make effective the applications of this tool in all the research undertaken on the field.